GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

-It has previously been found that the viewing angle of galaxies affects the observed dust properties, including attenuation (e.g., \citealt{zhan23,lowe24}).
-These studies analysed simulations of isolated galaxies, but the case of merging galaxies is even more complex due to the presence of companion galaxies and tidal features (e.g., \citealt{pall17,koha19}).
-While a spatially resolved FIR SED analysis would unlock a deeper understanding of the warm dust properties and distribution (e.g., \citealt{tsuk23}), it requires time-intensive observations and is currently only feasible for bright sources (e.g., starburst galaxies, QSO host galaxies).
-With the data available, we may only state that the \bfourteen field contains warm dust that is spatially offset from the bright core regions.
+While a spatially resolved FIR SED analysis would unlock a deeper understanding of the dust properties and distribution (e.g., \citealt{tsuk23}), it requires time-intensive observations and is currently only feasible for bright sources (e.g., starburst galaxies, QSO host galaxies).
+The lack of detection in band 3 and the low spatial resolution of band 7 means that such a spatially resolved analysis of the FIR emission would only feature two SED points, and would thus be biased by assumptions of flux distribution, dust properties, and/or the use of a FIR template.
+With the data available, we may only state that the \bfourteen field contains dust that is spatially offset from the bright core regions.
 This dust may have been expelled by stellar winds (e.g., \citealt{veil05}), or may be affected by the ongoing galaxy merger (e.g., \citealt{tamu23}).